-The Historic Motorsports Festival is held annually in May or early June.
+The Sonoma Speed Festival is held annually in May or early June.

 How to Get There

 The Raceway is located north of San Francisco, near the intersection of Highways 121 and 37.
-While a big NASCAR event can snarl traffic for miles around that intersection, the Historic Motorsports Festival does not generate traffic jams.
+While a big NASCAR event can snarl traffic for miles around that intersection, the Sonoma Speed Festival does not generate traffic jams.